 Maria Kefalas, Ph.D.

-Maria Kefalas is Professor of Sociology, Director of the Richard Johnson Center for Anti-Violence, and co-founder of the Philadelphia Youth Solutions Project (www.pysp.org), a social media community for youth engagement to eradicate youth violence in communities, schools and relationships.
-Professor Kefalas earned her bachelors degree from Wellesley College in economics and worked at the Brookings Institution before earning her master's degree and doctorate in Sociology from the University of Chicago.
-After completing a post-doctoral fellowship at the University of Pennsylvania and teaching at Barnard College-Columbia University, she joined the faculty at Saint Joseph's University in 2001.
+Professor Kefalas earned a BA from Wellesley College in economics and worked at the Brookings Institution before receiving her MA and Ph.D. in sociology from the University of Chicago.
+After completing a post-doctoral fellowship at the University of Pennsylvania and teaching at Barnard College-Columbia University, she joined the faculty of Saint Joseph's University in 2001.

 B.A.
 Economics, Wellesley College